Living in Colombia — A Complete Guide for Nomads

 On the other hand, the internet connection in the places we stayed would regularly stop, for periods of 15 minutes to a few hours, if there was an internet outage, a power outage, or if a modem failed (the latter happened once).

-Like many developing countries, Colombia has a large wealth-poverty gap (actually common to nearly every country!), issues with refugees and immigration (over 1M many Venezuelans have entered the country in the last couple of years alone), racism (again, everywhere), and political instability and corruption.
+Like many developing countries, Colombia has a large wealth-poverty gap (common to nearly every country to different degrees), issues with refugees and immigration (over 1M many Venezuelans have entered the country in the last couple of years alone), racism (again, everywhere), and political instability and corruption.

 On top of those problems, Colombia is still recovering from a guerilla war with the FARC, as well as a history of drug trade/wars (and those two things were sometimes inter-related but only incidentally).